nestarz/esdev/README.md

 # esdev

 Tiny process to transform files and serve them transformed, that's all.
 The rest is up to you.
-(Default support to Typescript and JSX files).

 ```bash
 yarn add esdev -D
 ```

+- Default support to Typescript and JSX files.
+Ready to use out-of-the-box.
 - Small footprint.
 Esdev relies only on `acorn` and `mime` packages. `esbuild` is used as the default transformer.
 - No need to serve the `build` folder.
 Everything works from the root of your package.
 - Extendable.
 Use your own transformers.
 Your own serve tool, your own minifier...
 No lock-in at all !
+- Rely on the Modern Web specification, from modules to [WICG/import-maps](https://github.com/WICG/import-maps).

 ## Use